Babylon 5: In the Beginning: Plot

 In 2278, the planet Centauri Prime is in flames.
 Londo Mollari, the emperor of the Centauri Republic, tells two children, Luc and Lyssa, the story of the Earth-Minbari War, which took place 35 years ago while he was a diplomatic liaison to Earth.

 In 2243, the human race, emboldened by recent victories, is rapidly expanding into space.
 Word reaches them of the mysterious Minbari.
 Though they are warned by Londo to leave this race alone, they send an expedition to study the Minbari, led by the starship Prometheus.
-Meanwhile, the Minbari leadership—the Grey Council, led by Dukhat—are voyaging to investigate concerns that an ancient enemy, the Shadows, may be returning.
+The Minbari leadership—the Grey Council, led by Dukhat—are voyaging to investigate concerns that an ancient enemy, the Shadows, may be returning.
 The Prometheus expedition encounters the Grey Council's convoy by chance.
 As the Minbari ships approach the Earth ships, they open their gun ports—a sign of respect in their culture.
 The captain of Prometheus, interpreting this as a signal of intent to attack, opens fire.
-The Minbari ships are heavily damaged, and Dukhat is killed.
+The Minbari ships are severely damaged and Dukhat is killed.
 In retaliation, the Grey Council declares a holy war against humanity, with Dukhat's protégée Delenn casting the deciding vote.

-The war continues for several months, and human forces are overwhelmed by superior Minbari technology.
+The war continues for several months and human forces are overwhelmed by superior Minbari technology.
 Lieutenant Commander John Sheridan, first officer of the Lexington, is part of a battlegroup engaging the Minbari.
 After Sheridan's commanding officer is killed, Sheridan assumes command of the damaged ship and lays a trap for the enemy, seeding the local asteroids with nuclear mines.
-The Minbari flagship Black Star closes in to finish off the Lexington, but is itself destroyed by the mines—Earth's only real victory during the war.
+The Minbari flagship Black Star closes in to finish off the Lexington but is destroyed by the mines—Earth's only real victory during the war.